zznffp/POSTER-V2-ResNet18/README.md

-# POSTER V2-ResNet18 with NA-MSAC
+# POSTER V2-ResNet18

 This repository provides the PyTorch implementation of the manuscript:

-**Efficient Facial Expression Recognition via Multi-Level Knowledge Transfer and Noise-Aware Multi-Scale Attention Consistency**
+**Discrepancy-Regulated Cross-Attention Consistency for Efficient Facial Expression Recognition**

 The proposed method trains a lightweight **POSTER V2-ResNet18** model for facial expression recognition (FER).
-The training framework combines logits distillation, feature representation alignment, and Noise-Aware Multi-Scale Attention Consistency (NA-MSAC).
+The training framework combines logits distillation, feature representation alignment, and Discrepancy-Regulated Cross-Attention Consistency (DR-CAC).
 During inference, only POSTER V2-ResNet18 is used.

 ## Requirements